Proximal Biceps Tendonitis Causes, Symptoms & Treatment

 Non-operative treatment

-Resting the affected arm
+- Resting the affected arm to allow the tendon to heal

 Try these exercises to help address your condition: